-Investments, such as stocks and bonds, can be incredible, wealth building assets.
-Investors who choose the correct securities and products can expect to benefit handsomely over time.
-On the other hand, investors who select bad investments are not likely to achieve their financial goals—due to poor returns.
-They might also lose their investments.
-To choose good investments and become an intelligent investor is easy.
+Investments, like stocks and bonds, can be incredible, wealth building assets.
+Investors who choose the correct securities and products will profit over time.
+On the other hand, investors who select bad investments are not likely to achieve good outcomes and might lose their investments.
+Choosing good investments and becoming an intelligent investor is easy.
 The first step is to improve your financial literacy by reading top rated books like A Random Walk Down Wall Street, The Intelligent Investor, and The Little Book of Common Sense Investing.
 These books will shorten your learning curve and improve your financial wisdom.
 The second step to becoming a smarter investor is to understand your investments.

 As an investor, you have many decisions to make including whether to invest in individual securities, funds, or both.
-Most investors probably lack the time and dedication required to research and track individual stocks making investment funds an excellent alternative.
-Mutual funds allow investors to purchase a group of securities with ease.
+Many investors lack the time and dedication required to research and track individual stocks making managed funds, like mutual and exchange-traded funds, an excellent alternative.
+Mutual funds allow investors to purchase groups of securities with ease.
 They’re a convenient alternative to buying individual securities.
-For example, the Vanguard 500 Index Fund (VFIAX) is a low-cost way to gain diversified exposure to the U.S. equity market.
+For example, the Vanguard 500 Index Fund (VFIAX) is a low-cost way to gain exposure to the U.S. equity market.
 The fund replicates the components of the S&P 500 index and holds stocks like Apple, Microsoft, Johnson and Johnson, and Bank of America.
-So, instead of buying large-cap stocks individually, an investor can buy the VFIAX for instant diversification.
+So, instead of buying large-cap stocks individually, an investor can buy the VFIAX for instant diversification and convenience.

-Mutual funds are familiar with everyday investors and have been around for decades.
+Mutual funds are familiar to everyday investors and have been around for decades.
 Investors have also gravitated to exchange-traded funds (ETFs), which are like mutual funds but different.
 Exchange-traded funds began trading in Canada in the 1990s and have spread across the world like wildfire.
-Concerning ETF assets, Vanguard, BlackRock (iShares), and SSGA (SPDRs) have trillions under management.
+ETF providers like Vanguard, BlackRock (iShares), and SSGA (SPDRs) manage trillions.

 I don’t invest in mutual funds because their ETF equivalents are usually much cheaper, and being able to keep more of my money is a distinct advantage.
-Investors pay, on average, 0.35% more for an index-tracking mutual fund than for an index-tracking ETF, based on the expense ratio.
+Investors pay, on average, 0.35% more for an index-tracking mutual fund than for an index-tracking ETF.
 For example, Vanguard’s Total World Stock mutual fund has an expense ratio of 0.21% compared with its Total World Stock ETF at 0.11%.
-(Vanguard’s minimums to invest in their mutual funds also range in the thousands whereas ETFs don’t have minimums.)
+(Vanguard’s mutual fund investment minimums also range in the thousands whereas ETFs don’t have minimums per se.)
 If you’re investing in higher cost mutual funds when similar ETFs are available, you’re doing yourself a disservice.
 That said, mutual funds by themselves aren’t bad investments.
-For example, mutual funds with low investment minimums might be beneficial for some investors.
-Mutual funds tend to be bad investments only when sold by mutual fund brokers or salespeople.
-Not all mutual fund brokers are competent, well-informed finance professionals, which could result in you getting terrible recommendations.
-Let’s look at how mutual funds might be decreasing your wealth prospects.
+For instance, index mutual funds with low investment minimums might be beneficial for some investors.
+Let’s look at how else mutual funds might be decreasing your wealth prospects.

 1. Actively Managed Funds Consistently Underperform